-Equip Super members, as well as their spouse and children, now have access to a virtual health care service.
-Equip Super has partnered with MetLife who has partnered with Teladoc Health to bring you 360Health Virtual Care.
+Equip Super members, as well as their children, partner, parents and parents in-laws, have access to virtual professional medical services.
+Equip Super has partnered with MetLife to bring you MetLife 360Health - awarded Best Overall Health and Wellness Program 2023.

-Members can get confidential access to leading specialists, general practitioners (GP)/doctors and mental health clinicians to provide confidence and clarity on any medical concerns.
+You and your family can get confidential access to leading specialists, general practitioners (GP)/doctors and mental health clinicians to get confidence and clarity on medical concerns.

-360Health Virtual Care offers a suite of services including:
+MetLife 360Health offers a suite of services, including:

-- Medical: expert medical opinions from a GP or Paediatrician. - Mental health: book an in-depth mental health review or ask a mental health question. - Nutrition: book a nutrition consultation. - Fitness and recovery: seek advice and a personalised plan from an exercise physiologist.
+- Medical support: expert second medical opinions from specialist doctors or have your general health questions answered by a GP or Paediatrician. - Mental health support: book an in-depth mental health review (available only to those aged 18 years or older) or ask a mental health question online. - Nutrition guidance: book a nutrition consultation with a qualified dietitian. - Fitness and mobility advice: seek advice and a personalised plan from an exercise physiologist to help with your fitness or recovery. - Recovery support services: help to get back to health or work if you have a serious illness or injury.